Travel in the Spiritual Worlds

 In the early medieval period, Christian Neoplatonist's saw Christ as the logos or "divine mind".
 Here, God the Father was infinite being or awareness which supplied the light and power of creation.
 Jesus as logos was the set of archetypal patterns or templates that took this power and created the "world soul" or Anima Mundi realm where living things such as plants, animals, and humans came into being.
 The Holy Spirit was God's presence that infused matter and living things.
 These three abstract entities were "personalized" by later Christians, and became the basis for the three persons of the trinity.
 For many early Christians, Christ symbolized the divine intellect and salvation was attained through wisdom rather than faith.
 This abstract and universally creative function of Christ differed greatly from the incarnate Christ who served as the ethical model for the path to salvation popular in more modern interpretations.

 A final example of a modern interpretation of the biblical text says Christ was a symbol of abundance who came so his followers would "have life abundantly".
 In other words the gospels are at least partly about making people rich, successful, and happy.
 The power of making affirmations or doing positive thinking becomes a Christian practice (much like prayer) as megachurches show people a method to claim their spiritual inheritance of wealth, confidence, success, and high self-esteem.
-The ministers, some of whom are multi-millionaires, become role models who claim to have the "spiritual" formula for success.
-This formula often requires low and middle income people to give more money to the already fabulously wealthy church in the hope of eventually winning a spiritual lottery for themselves.
-They then become like the wealthy, successful preacher.
-Christ is characterized as the master of magical thinking (faith can move mountains and bring wealth), and his charismatic ministers echo his message and method for obtaining both worldly success and divine blessings.
+Sin consists of negative thinking and low expectations.
+The ministers, some of whom are multi-millionaires, become role models who claim to have the "spiritual" formula for success in the spirit of Amway salesmen.
+This formula often requires low and middle income people to send money to or "plant a seed in" the already fabulously wealthy church in the hope of eventually winning a spiritual lottery for themselves.
+They then become like the wealthy, successful preacher who has understood the true meaning of the Biblical text.
+Christ is characterized as the master of magical thinking (faith can both move mountains and bring wealth), and his charismatic ministers echo his message and method for obtaining both worldly success and other less tangible divine blessings.

 These examples all illustrate how broadly the symbol of Christ has been interpreted over time.